|Syracuse University||Online MS in Library and Information Science

 ALA Accredited, 24 months to complete.
 4 specializations and 2 certificate options.

-There is one school with an ALA-accredited library science program in New Hampshire.
-Plymouth State University is the lone institution in the state of New Hampshire that features accreditation for library science.
+There is one school with a library science program in New Hampshire.
+Plymouth State University is the lone institution in New Hampshire that features a library science degree.
 Their Library Science Master's degree and Library Media Specialist curriculum has been verified by the American Association of School Librarians (AASL).
 The institution is based in Plymouth.

 |Master||Online MS in Library and Information Science

 ALA-accredited.
 No GRE required to apply.
 School Media Specialization available.